ScienceCore/climaterisk/assessment/Assessment-form.md

 # Assessment form for the Scipy tutorial: preliminar questions

-### What is the primary difference between geographic coordinate reference systems and projected coordinate reference systems?
+### What is the primary difference between geographic and projected coordinate reference systems?

 - Geographic coordinate reference systems use latitude and longitude while projected coordinate reference systems use XY coordinates.
 - Geographic coordinate reference systems are three-dimensional while projected coordinate reference systems are two-dimensional.